Liberal Arts General Studies at Bergen Community College

 Want to know more about the career opportunities in this field?
 Check out the Careers in Liberal Arts General Studies section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the liberal arts majors at University of California - Santa Barbara.
+Take a look at the following statistics related to the make-up of the liberal arts majors at Bergen Community College.

-The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a bachelor's in liberal arts.
+The following table and chart show the race/ethnicity for students who recently graduated from Bergen Community College with a associate's in liberal arts.

 |Race/Ethnicity||Number of Students|

 |Black or African American||79|

 Careers That Liberal Arts Grads May Go Into